Barry Sautman

 Barry Victor Sautman (born July 11, 1949) is a professor emeritus with the Division of Social Science at the Hong Kong University of Science and Technology.
 He holds both Canadian and American nationalities and he speaks both English and Cantonese.

-A political scientist and lawyer by training who primarily teaches international law, he has conducted research about ethnic politics and nationalism in China, as well as China–Africa relations.
+Sautman is a political scientist and lawyer by training who primarily teaches international law.
+He has conducted research about ethnic politics and nationalism in China, as well as China–Africa relations, and is a frequent commentator on Chinese state media.